 If you are convinced that this course is too difficult for you, then you should start with something easier.
 We recommend checking out the following courses:

 You won't need to complete all of these easier courses in their entirety.
 Most likely, you already have adequate skills and only need to fine-tune them before taking an intermediate course like this one.
 Choose a route, follow it, enhance your skills, and then return to this course in a few months!

 Free Study Materials

 Purchasing a course is a significant investment.
 It's critical to know what the course entails and what you intend to get out of it.
-If you're on the fence about whether or not to buy this course, you might want to check out our blog for more information.
-Concepts, terminology, and essential principles are all taught in our blog.
+If you're on the fence about whether or not to buy this course, you might want to check out our library for more information.
+Concepts, terminology, and essential principles are all taught in our library.
 This will give you more details about the topics that will be addressed in the course.